Here's What Reviewers Are Saying About 'Thai Cave Rescue' On Netflix

-Thai Cave Rescue, with a name as simple as if it was titled to please SEO, was released as a limited series on Netflix just recently on September 22.
+True life drama, Thai Cave Rescue was released as a limited series on Netflix just recently on September 22.
 Some people love it, but let’s just say it won’t be nominated for an Oscar, or an Emmy, or anything anytime soon.

 Four years on, there have been two documentaries and two films portraying the event.
 All have been met with, well, ‘critical’ reviews.
 So, it is understandable that when yet another one comes out, many have not been holding their breaths.
 Now the reviews are in — there are some things about Thai Cave Rescue that deserve to be praised, and some bits that should’ve be left in the cooker for a while longer.